-Have you failed NCRA’s RPR, RMR or a state court reporting exam?
-I want to help you and others to pass your test and to exceed career goals. http://crrbooks.com/index.php?cPath=61
+Have you failed NCRA’s RPR, RDR, or a state court reporting exam?

 Did You Know: You can accelerate your career with private tutoring and career coaching?
 Court reporting veteran Monette Benoit can help you achieve your goals.

-Coaching and tutoring topics include:
+Tutoring and career coaching topics include:

-• Motivation skills to keep you moving forward,
+• Motivational skills to keep you moving forward,

 • Time-management skills,